 This chapter introduces a new problem-solving approach known as object-oriented programming.
-By packaging procedures and data together, object-oriented programming overcomes a weakness of both previous approaches: the data and the procedures that manipulate it are separate.
+By packaging procedures and data together it overcomes a weak-object-oriented ness of both previous approaches: the data and the procedures that manipulate programming it are separate.